 A turn toward Washington

 The pivot is geopolitical.
-Argentina has joined a United States-led nuclear technology program and signed a deal on uranium supply, drawing its atomic future closer to Washington.
+Argentina has joined a United States-led nuclear technology program and signed a uranium-supply deal, drawing its atomic future closer to Washington.

 American interest is concrete.
-United States officials have toured Argentine nuclear sites, and American-linked firms have proposed private reactors and uranium projects worth hundreds of millions of dollars.
+United States officials have toured Argentine nuclear sites.
+American-linked firms have proposed private reactors and uranium projects worth hundreds of millions of dollars.

 It has ruffled old partners.
 The shift has cooled earlier talks with China, which had offered financing for a new plant and a large currency backstop.